Javier Ailbirt tells us how TheEye can help you save time and money.

 How does TheEye innovate?

 Javier Ailbirt: TheEye is an automation process platform with artificial intelligence that prioritizes human talent over repetitive tasks.

-We develop software robots that mimic our behaviour to co-work with humans.
+We develop software robots that mimic our behavior to co-work with humans.
 They take care of the expensive tasks that no one likes to do, with no breaks, reducing costs plus error-free.
 So human talent is then released to add value to the business.
 TheEye makes people happier and businesses more profitable.

 TheEye is developed with our own technology here in Argentina, also we are the only one that creates a procedure for allowing us to guarantee a return of investment in less than 6 months.
 We were validated and invested by Globant.

 How does the coronavirus pandemic affect your business finances?